thezedt/mr500v1-openwrt/README.md

 	- Power, WAN, LAN and WIFI work out-of-the-box.
 The single WIFI led is attached to the 5Ghz wireless by default, but can be reassigned in LuCI.
 	- The 4G+ led can be configured to indicate WWAN status (but no longer differentiates between 4G and 4G+ connectivity as with the retail firmware).
 	- _The mobile signal leds are a task for another day._
-- Individual signal numbers seem in the correct range, but I have no precise way of confirming them.
+- Individual signal numbers seem in the correct range, but I have no exact method of confirming them.
 - At least some of the LTE status info is confirmed correct (Operator, MCC, NMC, Cell ID, Primary band, Modem firmware model and version).
 - Carrier aggregation and second band info works ([(1)](images/3ginfo-CA-3&20.png), [(2)](images/3ginfo-CA-7&20.png)) with the patched [3ginfolite script](lte-advanced/usr_share/3ginfolite/3ginfo.sh).
 	- Speeds are on par with another MT7621-based router running a Qualcomm EM12 modem placed side by side and on the same mobile operator and identical data plan.